SolderedElectronics/Inkplate-documentation/source/features.rst

 Important note
 -----------

+When our rebranding happened from E-Radionica to Soldered, we also changed Inkplate features.
 There are some important differences to note between older and newer models of Inkplate boards.
 Here is a table for a quick overview:

 =================== ======================= =======================
  Feature             Older Inkplate boards   Newer Inkplate boards